FieldMap

 FieldMap example 2

-This sample displays the option of using FieldMap objects to merge fields, using the FeatureClassToFeatureClass tool.
+This sample illustrates using FieldMap objects to merge fields using the ExportFeatures function.
 In this example, a feature class contains information about the number of accidents per intersection in a city.
 Each year of data is maintained in one field.
-The user wants to find the average number of accidents in each intersection, without altering the existing table.
+The user wants to find the average number of accidents in each intersection without altering the existing table.

 import arcpy